Technical information is also available

 This is where it gets more technical!
 But if you’re game and want to know more, read this developer-oriented guide on Insight data.
 It’s more likely, however, that you'll probably want to leave it for your developer to read and then explain to you in much friendlier terms!

-To delete an Insight data collection, simply click the Insight data tab under Contacts > Advanced features.
-From here, tick the box next to the Insight data collection's name and click Delete.
+To delete an Insight data collection, simply select the Insight data tab under Contacts > Advanced features.
+From here, tick the box next to the Insight data collection's name and select Delete.
 Please note, if the collection is being used in a segment or program, these dependencies must be removed in order to delete the collection.

-The Retention Policy is a tool that can be used to take the stress off of your Insight data storage limit, which can be accessed by clicking the person-and-cog icon, located in the left hand navigation menu, and then Account.
-Here you will find the 'Data storage' bar, which will contain your account's current Insight data storage space, as shown below.
+The Retention Policy is a tool that can be used to take the stress off of your Insight data storage limit, which can be accessed by opening the settings menu, located in the left hand navigation menu, and then selecting Account.
+The 'Data storage' bar contains your account's current Insight data storage space, as shown below.

-If you wish to modify how often Insight data is removed from your account, click Contacts > Advanced features > Insight data and then the collection you wish to modify by clicking the Properties icon.
-You will then be taken to the 'Edit Insight properties' area where you will see the name of the Insight data collection, whether the automatic data expiry feature has been disabled or enabled, and the settings for the Retention Policy.
+If you wish to modify how often Insight data is removed from your account, select Contacts > Advanced features > Insight data and then the collection you wish to modify by selecting the Properties icon.
+You are then be taken to the 'Edit Insight properties' area where you will see the name of the Insight data collection, whether the automatic data expiry feature has been disabled or enabled, and the settings for the Retention Policy.

-To turn the Retention Policy on, click the Enabled radio button.
-You will then need to select the intervals at which your Insight data will be removed from your account.
+To turn the Retention Policy on, select Enabled.
+You then need to select the intervals at which your Insight data is be removed from your account.
 The time periods available are:

 - 1 month